 When you look in the store, you may find mixed lots.
 I have seen 8” Crescent adjustable wrenches that were both made in the USA and in China on the same peg.
 The good news is that it seems that Apex and Crescent are trying to bring more products back to the United States, but before you purchase these tools, look at the package to determine where it was made.

 USA Tool Supply

-This company doesn’t manufacture any products, but it’s an outstanding online store that helps people find American made wrenches and tools.
-If you’re working in construction, fleet maintenance, manufacturing, or you have a home garage, you can find tools for all your projects here.
-They know it’s difficult to find American made products when so much is made overseas, so they created this website to help US consumers find domestic products.
+This company doesn’t manufacture any products, but it’s an outstanding online store that helps people find American-made wrenches and tools.
+If you’re working in construction, fleet maintenance, or manufacturing, or you have a home garage, you can find tools for all your projects here.
+They know it’s difficult to find American-made products when so much is made overseas, so they created this website to help US consumers find domestic products.
 From mechanics tools to electrical tools, they really have an outstanding selection to choose from.